-There is no food permitted in the laboratory.
-Liquids are allowed but you must have a spill-proof container.
-Cell phones must not be audible at any time during the session and students should refrain from text messaging
+There is no food or drink permitted in the laboratory, but you may have water in a spill-proof container.
+Cell phones must not be audible at any time during the session.
+Students should refrain from text messaging as well.